wdhdev/free-for-life/README.md

   - [Tabnine](https://www.tabnine.com) - Tabnine helps developers create better software, faster by providing insights learned from all the code in the world.

+  - [Codeium](https://www.codeium.com/) — Codeium is a free AI-powered code completion tool.
+It supports over 20+ programming languages (Python, JavaScript, Java, TypeScript, PHP, C/C++, Go, etc) and integrates with all major standalone and web IDEs.

 ## DNS

   - [1.1.1.1](https://1.1.1.1) - Free public DNS Resolver which is fast and secure, provided by Cloudflare.
       - Please note, this service is a DNS resolver, not a host.
   - [Cloudflare](https://www.cloudflare.com/dns) - Cloudflare DNS is an enterprise-grade authoritative DNS service that offers the fastest response time, unparalleled redundancy, and advanced security with built-in DDoS mitigation and DNSSEC.
   - [Namecheap](https://www.namecheap.com/domains/freedns) - Keep your online presence.
 FreeDNS hosting makes sure your domain is visible to the Internet, and with secondary DNS backup avoids any gaps in your website’s availability.

+  - [Duckdns](https://www.duckdns.org/) — Free DDNS with up to 5 domains on the free tier.
+With configuration guides for various setups.

+  - [Glauca](https://docs.glauca.digital/hexdns/) – Free DNS hosting for up to 3 domains and DNSSEC support

 ## Domains